One of the best ways to overcome worry, anxiety, and fright is to use meditation for overcoming fear.

 Also read: Meditation for Anxiety.

-Anapanasati: Anapanasati, or “mindful breathing”, is a Buddhist meditation in which we observe the breath as it moves through the body.
-This is one of the best meditation techniques for fear because it promotes calmness, relaxation, and other emotions that are opposite to anxiety.
+Anapanasati, or “mindful breathing”, is a Buddhist meditation in which we observe the breath as it moves through the body.
+This is one of the best meditations for fear because it promotes calmness, relaxation, and other emotions that are opposite to anxiety.

-Mudra for Fear: Mudras are hand positions used in yoga, Hinduism, Buddhism, and several other spiritualities.
-The correct mudra for fear is the Abhaya mudra, which is performed by holding the arm out with the palm facing forwards (like a “stop” sign).
+Mudras are hand positions used in yoga, Hinduism, Buddhism, and other spiritualities.
+The best mudra for fear is the Abhaya mudra, which is performed by holding the arm out with the palm facing forwards (like a “stop” sign).
 The other hands is left in a relaxed position.
-This is considered the best mudra for fear.

 ऊँ गतत्रासाय नमः